MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/samples/query-data-client-side-javascript.md

 [!INCLUDE[cc-data-platform-banner](../../../../includes/cc-data-platform-banner.md)]

-This sample demonstrates how to perform basic query requests using the Common Data Service Web API using client-side JavaScript
+This sample demonstrates how to perform basic query requests using the Microsoft Dataverse Web API using client-side JavaScript

 > [!NOTE]
 >  This sample implements the operations detailed in the [Web API Query Data Sample](../web-api-query-data-sample.md) and uses the common  client-side JavaScript constructs described in [Web API Samples (Client-side JavaScript)](../web-api-samples-client-side-javascript.md)